danboid/uzebox-omega/schematics/Uzebox-Omega/V1.1.1/Uzebox-Omega-V1.1.1-assembly-guide.md

 </table>

 ## Troubleshooting
-Head to the [Uzebox forum](https://uzebox.org/forums) for support assembling the Uzebox.
+Head to the [Uzebox forum](https://uzebox.org/forums) for support assembling the Uzebox Omega.
 The [Uzebox wiki](https://uzebox.org/wiki) also contains a wealth of information.

 ## Assembly guides for older Uzebox versions
 To assemble older version of the Uzebox (before version 5.0 / F5), you can refer to the [archived assembly guide](http://uzebox.org/files/UzeboxAssemblyGuideV1.7.pdf).